cohure/CoHuRe/content/cfp.md

 - Explanatory models for Humanities research;

-## Workshop goals
+### Workshop goals
 The aim of the workshop is threefold:

-- Community: This gathering serves as a means to foster the formation of a community of humanities scholars that rely on a wide range of computational approaches.
+- **Community**: This gathering serves as a means to foster the formation of a community of humanities scholars that rely on a wide range of computational approaches.
 We consider this community to be an addition to the digital humanities landscape.

-- Infrastructure: An important goal of this workshop is to find new ways of sharing our ‘research stories’.
+- **Infrastructure**: An important goal of this workshop is to find new ways of sharing our ‘research stories’.
 This includes the introduction of pre-registration of studies, which entails the submission of a registered report that includes theoretical justification, experimental design, and the proposed statistical analysis.
 Additionally, we want to